-The correct restoration/ conservation of fine Japanese arms and armour requires a multitude of skills that have to be mastered separately before they are all brought together to achieve work of the highest standard.
+The correct conservation/ restoration of fine Japanese armour requires a multitude of skills that have to be mastered separately before they are all brought together to achieve work of the highest standard.
 These include the craft of the Kaji 鍛冶 (Blacksmith), the Shirogane-shi 白金師 (Silversmith) and the Urushi-be 漆部 (lacquerer) to name just a few.
-Of course in the past, the creation of armour was achieved by many different craftsmen and craftswomen all of whom were masters and specialists in their particular fields.
+Of course in the past, the creation of armour was achieved by many different craftsmen and craftswomen, all of whom were masters and specialists in their particular fields.

-My professional occupation encompasses all manner of Japanese armour, sword fitings and Japanese fine art restoration and conservation.
-Some examples of which are given below.
+My professional occupation encompasses all manner of Japanese armour, sword fitings and Japanese fine art conservation and restoration..
+Some examples and details of which are given below.